seadclub/docs/project-guidelines.md

 - **Communication:** Use project communication channels for discussions.
 - **Issues:** Create and track tasks using GitHub Issues.
 - **Code Reviews:** Conduct thorough code reviews for each pull request.
-- **Meetings:** Schedule regular team meetings to discuss progress and roadblocks.

 ## Contributing to Project Guidelines